kechen666/hamld/README.md

 In ancilla-only syndrome decoding (non-destructive error correction):

-* EAMLD achieves **higher accuracy** than MWPM and BP+OSD
+* HAMLD achieves **higher accuracy** than MWPM and BP+OSD
-* For surface codes, EAMLD reaches **near-optimal decoding performance**, close to full MLD
+* For surface codes, HAMLD reaches **near-optimal decoding performance**, close to full MLD
 * (Note: For QLDPC codes, full MLD baselines are not well-defined, so no direct comparison is made.)

 ### 3. Adaptability to Biased Measurement Noise

-EAMLD features a dedicated mechanism for handling **measurement bias**, i.e., asymmetric 0/1 measurement error rates—a feature lacking in many existing decoders and even in `stim`.
+HAMLD features a dedicated mechanism for handling **measurement bias**, i.e., asymmetric 0/1 measurement error rates—a feature lacking in many existing decoders and even in `stim`.

 ### Additional Tools

 * **Hypergraph-based DEM analysis**
-  EAMLD includes a novel visual and structural analysis tool using hypergraph and connectivity graph representations of detector error models.
+  HAMLD includes a novel visual and structural analysis tool using hypergraph and connectivity graph representations of detector error models.

 * **Noisy quantum circuit generator**
   Currently supports surface code noise circuits via `stim`.
 Future support for other QEC codes is planned.